There is so much to consider when it comes to running your home.

 - calling the service technician repeatedly for the same problem;

 - needing several visits during the same heating season;

 - constantly accruing bills simply to keep your house comfortably warm.

-A general rule to remember: if yearly repair costs reach 50 percent of the present value of the heater, it’s likely time to replace your furnace.
+A general rule to remember: if yearly repair costs reach 50% of the present value of the heating system, it’s likely time to replace your furnace.